kelvah/uhc-portal/docs/code-guide.md

-# Coding guidelines
+# Coding Guidelines

 This document contains coding guidelines for the OCM UI project.
-It includes best practices, patterns to follow and anti-patterns to avoid.
+It includes best practices, patterns to follow and antipatterns to avoid.

-## Component structure
+## Component Structure

 Components should be organized by features.
 Each feature is represented by a container component in charge of handling logic and render other presentational components.